-Usually, the buyer prefers an asset deal.
+Usually, the buyer prefers an asset deal to avoid tax.
 Especially if the company has substantial hidden reserves in depreciable fixed assets, the asset deal offers great advantages.
 This allows a correspondingly high depreciation potential to be created.

 The following facts, among others, are examined within the framework of tax due diligence:

-– Examination of reversals of impairment losses
+- Assessment of impairment losses reversals.